TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceForm.rst

     boolean

 :aspect:`Description`
-    If set, the field is rendered, but not editable by the user.
+    If set, the field is not displayed in the backend form of the record.
-    This property is available for various levels:
+    However, the field can still be set by other means.
+For example if this property is set:
+    :typoscript:`TCEFORM.tt_content.colPos.disabled = 1` the :guilabel:`Column` field
+    will not be displayed in the content elements form.
+The content element can still be moved to another column which internally also sets the field :sql:`colPos`.
+Fields with the TSconfig property :tsconfig:`TCEFORM.<table>.<field>.disable` therefore show the same
+    behaviour as fields of the TCA type :ref:`passthrough <t3tca:columns-passthrough>`.

     table level, example:
         `TCEFORM.tt_content.header.disabled`